hawkes69/dapp/README.md

 ## TODO

+- Completion effects

 - Loading spinner
-- button colors
-- Completion effects
+- button colors // meh, not that important and mui buttons make this omega hard for some reason. not really worth for the two buttons
 - Pop out animation
 - Map completion animation
 - info button